Service Management Begins With Business Processes

 How to Plan for Success

-To succeed with business-driven service management, your business needs mechanisms that enable and support collaboration between your IT and business teams.
+To succeed with business-driven enterprise service management, your business needs mechanisms that enable and support collaboration between your IT and business teams.
 This can begin with something as simple as an email distribution list and official letters .

 As those IT-business collaborations grow in number and scope, regular meetings that include business and IT representatives may be more effective than regular emails alone.